swelten/capacity-slackbot/README.md

 ### Scheduling

 Create or update an EventBridge rule that targets the Lambda function with the cron expression `cron(0 10 ? * MON *)` to fire every Monday at 10:00 (UTC by default).
 The Lambda handler automatically distinguishes scheduled invocations (`aws.events`) from Slack requests and sends the reminder DM to every target declared in `CAPACITY_TARGETS`.

+You can also trigger the reminder manually inside Slack via `/capacity-ping`.
+The slash command hits the same Lambda endpoint, which acknowledges the command and immediately calls the reminder logic.

 ### Local validation